Blue screen of death: Earlier versions (NT, 2000, XP, Vista, 7)

 Depending on the error number and its nature, all, some, or even none of the parameters contain data pertaining to what went wrong, and/or where it happened.
 In addition, starting with Windows 2000 onwards, the error screens showed up to four paragraphs of general explanation and advice and may have included other technical data such the file name of the culprit and memory addresses.

+The following is a re-creation of the BSoD from Windows 2000, although they somewhat vary: